nemogoc/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - nemogoc

 The log of my #100DaysOfCode challenge.
 Started on Sept 28, Thursday, 2017.
+Failed due to buying house and moving, followed by holidays.

 ## Log